JiHaeChoi/SDG/README.md

 # SDG
-This is a great repository of code.
+This is a great repository of code!